Q. What kind of equipment do you use?

 Q. Should we have a first look or not?

 Q. How much time do you need for "getting ready" on our wedding day?
+When should we start our coverage time?

 A. I usually suggest that I start at least an hour before you leave for the ceremony (if you are getting ready somewhere other than the ceremony location).
 Typically my second shooter will be with the guys while I am with the girls.
 The photos of the guys can also take place at the ceremony location, depending on the timeline and how far away their getting ready location is.
 Be sure to have any special details ready for me to photograph during that time such as gifts to each other, bridal party gifts, letters, garter, bouquets, boutonnieres, bride's and bridesmaids' dresses, jewelry, shoes, family heirlooms, crucifix for vows (if you are doing that), marriage rosary or lasso, Bible, or other items.
 I usually get photos of both of your rings during the reception.
 Also, please mail me save the dates/invitation!
 I will be sure to get photos of those for you as well.